In this article

 Vaping causes cell damage.
 When the mouth's lining and the palate become inflamed, it can cause painful mouth sores and oral lesions (stomatitis).

 The DNA damage caused by e-cigarettes can lead to oral cancer.
-This is supported by a 2019 study that showed the possibility of an e-cigarette user developing lung, oral, and bladder cancers.9
+A 2019 study showed the increased possibility of e-cigarette users developing lung, oral, and bladder cancer.4

 Vaping also increases the risk of lung injury, COPD, asthma, lung cancer, and cardiovascular disease.6